zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 2. Iterate between these product codes and thus updating the url (i.e. changing the product code).
 3. Add an additional column to the data frame storing all the extracted information, in order to correctly identify to which product this information belongs to.

+Finally, we also preprocess the extracted date, since it incorporates information about the country in which the product was reviewed and the rating, which is in format X out of 5.0 where we only want X, which is the rating given by the reviewer (a number between 1 and 5).

 ```r
 # product codes of items we want to extract should be specified here